trbs/pid/README.rst

 This means that normally you get a PidFileAlreadyLockedError instead of the PidFileAlreadyRunningError when running a program twice.

-If you just want to know if a program is already running its easiest to use just PidFileError since it will capture all possible PidFile exceptions.
+If you just want to know if a program is already running its easiest to catch just PidFileError since it will capture all possible PidFile exceptions.